michal1986/pokemon-manager-michal-drankowski/README.md

   - Filtering & sorting happening on the frontend side only
   - We lack that 'Suprise me' button
   - limiting pokemons happening on the backend side
+  - totally forgot to add possibility to search by Pokedex number :)

 # Pokemon Manager